QuoIntelligence/tech-overall/README.md

-# ticket-system
+# tech-overall
-Public ticket system for reporting and tracking issues
+General repo for defining initiatives and projects at company level for efforts that encompases mutiple teams and Train Releases